DroneBridge/ESP32/README.md

 For flashing there are many ways of doing this.
 To easy ones are shown below.

+**Erase the flash before flashing a new release!**

 #### All platforms: Use Espressif firmware flashing tool

-**recommended**
+#### Recommended

 1.  `pip install esptool`
 2. Connect via USB/Serial.
 Find out the serial port via `dmesg` on linux or device manager on windows.
   In this example the serial connection to the ESP32 is on COM4 (in Linux e.g. `/dev/ttyUSB0`).
+3.  `esptool.py -p COM4 erase_flash`
-3.  `esptool.py -p COM4 -b 460800 --after hard_reset write_flash 0x1000 bootloader.bin 0x8000 partition-table.bin 0x10000 db_esp32.bin`.
+4. `esptool.py -p COM4 -b 460800 --after hard_reset write_flash 0x1000 bootloader.bin 0x8000 partition-table.bin 0x10000 db_esp32.bin`.
 You might need to press the boot button on your ESP to start the upload/flash process.
 On Windows `esptool [...]` (with out `.py`) seems to work

 [Look here for more detailed information](https://github.com/espressif/esptool)

 #### Windows only: Use flash download tools

 1. [Get it here](https://www.espressif.com/en/support/download/other-tools)
+2. Erase the flash of the ESP32 befor flashing a new release
-2. Select the firmware, bootloader & partition table and set everything as below
+3. Select the firmware, bootloader & partition table and set everything as below
    ![ESP download tool configuration](https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/ESP32Flasher.PNG)
 3. Hit Start and power cycle your ESP32 after flashing